NoggeOomNiel/DataSafe_PIO_Enc_RTC/README.md

 The schematic diagram is available in the Github repository.

-PS: I will publish the source code for the host pc application as well as soon as possible.
+PS: I provided the zip file for the DataSafePlus host program.
+This app was written in vb.net on Visual Studio 2026.
+The app solution can easily be ported to c# using an AI provider if needed.